Dr-Isam-ALJAWARNEH/ds-project-lb-context-aware-route-planner/instructions.md

 # `Required OPTIMIZATIONs ==> IMPORTANT!`
 ---------------------------------------
 <!-- Task 2 -->
-# [ ] Task 2
+# Task 2
+- [X] **task accomplished - Excellent!**
 # `Update: April 13, 2024`
 ### `N.B.` references are available in the end of this instruction file!
 complete tasks (or sub-tasks) marked with ```attention``` in the [Task 1](#task-1)

 ## `TODO:`
-- [ ] start by performing more Exploratory Data Analytics (EDA) for the data > for example - historgrams to study the distribution of data (you have three sensors) - `Kernel Density (univariate, aspatial)` - get insights from the following: - [02_geovisualization](https://darribas.org/gds_scipy16/ipynb_md/02_geovisualization.html) - [Exploratory Spatial Data Analysis (ESDA)](https://darribas.org/gds_scipy16/ipynb_md/04_esda.html) - [NYC Data](https://github.com/PacktPublishing/Geospatial-Data-Science-Quick-Start-Guide/blob/master/Chapter02/NYC%20Data.ipynb) - [Performing Spatial operations like a Pro](https://github.com/PacktPublishing/Geospatial-Data-Science-Quick-Start-Guide/blob/master/Chapter03/Chapter3.ipynb) such as `Spatial join`
+- [X] start by performing more Exploratory Data Analytics (EDA) for the data > for example - historgrams to study the distribution of data (you have three sensors) - `Kernel Density (univariate, aspatial)` - get insights from the following: - [02_geovisualization](https://darribas.org/gds_scipy16/ipynb_md/02_geovisualization.html) - [Exploratory Spatial Data Analysis (ESDA)](https://darribas.org/gds_scipy16/ipynb_md/04_esda.html) - [NYC Data](https://github.com/PacktPublishing/Geospatial-Data-Science-Quick-Start-Guide/blob/master/Chapter02/NYC%20Data.ipynb) - [Performing Spatial operations like a Pro](https://github.com/PacktPublishing/Geospatial-Data-Science-Quick-Start-Guide/blob/master/Chapter03/Chapter3.ipynb) such as `Spatial join`
    > also,
    > - Exploratory Spatial Data Analysis (ESDA) [example](https://darribas.org/gds_scipy16/ipynb_md/04_esda.html), such as `Spatial Autocorrelation`
    > - Exploratory Spatial and Temporal Data Analysis (ESTDA), [example](https://darribas.org/gds_scipy16/ipynb_md/05_spatial_dynamics.html), some of the following, such as `Spaghetti Plot`, `Kernel Density (univariate, aspatial)`, `Markov Chains`, and `Spatial Markov`, [Spatial Autocorellation](https://github.com/PacktPublishing/Geospatial-Data-Science-Quick-Start-Guide/blob/master/Chapter04/Chapter4.ipynb), and [GLobal Spatial Autocorrelation](https://github.com/PacktPublishing/Geospatial-Data-Science-Quick-Start-Guide/blob/master/Chapter04/Chapter4.ipynb)
-- [ ] So, you have hyperlocal Air Quality data, and you need to find the shortest parth in terms of the one with the lowest cost of pollution (e.g., pm10, pm25, etc.,).
+- [X]  **subtask accomplished - Excellent!** So, you have hyperlocal Air Quality data, and you need to find the shortest parth in terms of the one with the lowest cost of pollution (e.g., pm10, pm25, etc.,).
 So, adapting the `shortest_path` so that you use `pm25_weight` for the `weight` attribute instead of the distance attributes.
 The weigh is currently based only on `value` and from the data you have you need to conisder several other attributes `individually` first, then in combination using a ```linear weighting method``` similar to the description in the file attached [here](https://github.com/Dr-Isam-ALJAWARNEH/ds-project-lb-context-aware-route-planner/blob/main/literature/linear_weighting_method.pdf).
 Also, do the same for other attibutes.
 For example, `temperature` and `humidity` in the data files attached.

-- [ ] `ESSENTIAL FOR THE SUCCESS OF THE PROJECT!` You need to develop a amethod to perform `spatial join` between the `hyperloaccal` street-level air quality data, and the `taxi mobility` data.
+- [X] **sub-task accomplished - Excellent!** `ESSENTIAL FOR THE SUCCESS OF THE PROJECT!` You need to develop a amethod to perform `spatial join` between the `hyperlocal` street-level air quality data, and the `taxi mobility` data.
 You are specifically required to do the following task:

    - search NYC taxi cab data that temporally corresponds to the AQ data (similar time resolution)
       > be ware that the time and space (geo dimension) resolutions, take distance (time & space) tolerance and design and implement a novel spatio-temporal join algorithm (do not use the stock version of geopandas sjoin) based on this approximation to join individual records from both datasets.
 You can think of something like an adaptation of the filter-and-refine spatial join method.
 Filter simply means you convert each long/lat pair in each dataset to one-dimension (e.g. geohash, there are others Ubers H3, Google S2), this is known as Minimum Bounding Rectangle join (MBR-join), in other terms equi-join (geohash_AQ == geohash_Mobility) you can do this using merge() function from pandas.